-Verification and Monitoring (VM)
+Verification and Monitoring

-National Implementation Measures (NIM)
+National Implementation Measures

-In order to give effect to international arms control and non-proliferation instruments, States must bring their domestic law into conformity with their obligations under international law.
+To give effect to international arms control and non-proliferation instruments, States must bring their domestic law into conformity with their obligations under international law.
 The need to implement national measures was also highlighted by the adoption of UN Security Council Resolution 1540 (UNSCR 1540) in April 2004.
 This resolution obliges States to enact and enforce effective laws and supporting measures to prevent the proliferation of nuclear, biological and chemical weapons, related materials and their means of delivery and to prohibit non-State actors, especially terrorists, from developing and using such weapons.

-- the Biological Weapons Convention
+- the Biological Weapons Convention;

-- the Chemical Weapons Convention
+- the Chemical Weapons Convention;

-- UNSCR 1540
+- UNSCR 1540.

 For more about the NIM Programme, click here.